- Releasing on March 1

-- Will release after The Book of Boba Fett
+- Picks up events after The Book of Boba Fett

-- New Star Wars TV shows and movies explained
+- Set to cross over with other Star Wars TV shows

 The Mandalorian season 3 release date

 The Mandalorian season 3 will be released on Wednesday, March 1.

 Unlike other recent Star Wars shows, such as Andor and Obi-Wan Kenobi, it'll only debut with a one-episode premiere (via Star Wars' Australasia Facebook page).
 New episodes will air weekly after that.

 The Mandalorian season 3's official trailer arrived in January.
 You'll want to read our Mandalorian season 3 trailer breakdown article for more about its references, Easter eggs, and other story details, too.

 Missed the first teaser for The Mandalorian's third season?
 Watch it below:

 Here's the confirmed cast list for The Mandalorian season 3:

 - Grogu as himself